SynKit Architecture

 Parse errors are immutable objects that can be combined and enriched:

-operator- Errors contain position information and expected elements
+ParseErrorobjects can be merged using the|operator- Errors contain position information and expected elements

 - Error contexts provide semantic information about what was being parsed